ga-wdi-exercises/code_retreat/readme.md

 ### Variations

 1. Pseudo code first.
 Really feel like you have a handle on what to code before you pick up the keyboard.
 If you've done this before, do it again.
 This is practice.
 Make it cleaner, clearer, more exacting, or more concise.
 - Skip pseudocode.
-Only code for the easy cases, up to 1000.
-Ignore 4, 9, 40 etc.
+Start coding right away.
+Only the easy stuff.
+If it feels hard, look for something easier.
 - Switch programming methods.
 If you've been following OOP, don't for this one (only variables and functions).
 If you haven't used OOP, use it religiously this time.
 - Follow [Sandi Metz’ Rules](https://robots.thoughtbot.com/sandi-metz-rules-for-developers)

 ## Sandi Metz' Rules
 1. Classes/Objects can be no longer than 100 lines of code.
-2. Methods can be no longer than five lines of code.
+2. Methods and functions can be no longer than five lines of code.
 3. Pass no more than four parameters into a method.
 Hash options are parameters.

 ## What is the problem?
 Romanize (120 min)